fneum/broad-ranges/README.md

 by reducing  capital cost of wind, not only expected costs decrease, but also the uncertainty band

+# Local Sensitivity Analysis

+a la (Schlachtberger, 2018), but with higher resolution

+use as build-up to global sensitivity analysis

+- weather years
+- potentials (offwind, onwind, solar)
+- line expansion (lv1.0 ... lcopt)
+- cost

 # Near-Optimal

 ## Regional Analysis